Lundalogik/unit-test-workshop/Readme.md

 The goal of this exercise is to explore pair/group programming and working on someone else's code.
 Whole process is split into 2 parts:

-First part consist of pairing up and writing unit tests.
-All scenarios should be covered without writing a single line of an actual source code
+First part consist of pairing up and writing unit tests in file.
+All scenarios should be covered without writing a single line of an actual source code.
+There's already prepared file `life.spec.js` but if you want to split it up to multiple tests, feel free to do so as long as they end with `*.spec.js`

 After half an hour your pair should switch places with another pair.
 Then you should implement the game logo so all the test are green!
+Main source file is `life.mjs`.

 ### J. Conways' Game of Life: